The Dead (1987 film): Box office

+Critical response

 The Dead received mostly positive critical reviews.
 The film holds a 94% rating on Rotten Tomatoes, based on 33 reviews.

+Vincent Canby of The New York Times uniformly praised the film, writing: "The Dead is so fine, in unexpected ways, that it almost demands a re-evaluation of Huston's entire body of work."
+Sheila Benson of the Los Angeles Times also lauded the film, writing: "Those who worried about James Joyce’s classic should relax.
+Huston’s presentation of the story, a work which flows like music to its great and enveloping close, is impeccable."

 The Japanese filmmaker Akira Kurosawa cited The Dead as one of his 100 favorite films.